Smash powers and traces on parametrized spectra: An application of rigidity: Structures on the point-set bicategory

 \section{Structures on the point-set bicategory}

-In this section we use the action of multi-spans from \eqref{action_of_multi_span} to define an extensive formal structure on parameterized spectra.
-We begin by defining a bicategory of parameterized spectra.
+In this section we use the action of multi-spans from \eqref{action_of_multi_span} to define an extensive formal structure on parametrized spectra.
+We begin by defining a bicategory of parametrized spectra.
 Then we add a shadow, compatibility of the external product with symmetry maps, and base change objects for maps of spaces.
 This is the point-set level structure whose associated homotopical structure is used in \cite{mp1} to construct periodic-point invariants.